steemit/smt-whitepaper/smt-manual/manual.md

 Bancor takes the convention that in this example, the market maker \textit{destroys}
 tokens in its interaction with Alice, and \textit{creates} tokens in its interaction with Bob.
-The Bancor convention suggests the market maker is not an ordinary actor, but needs system-level ``special powers'' -- specifically, the privilege to operate the token printing press -- in order to function.
+The Bancor convention suggests the market maker is not an ordinary actor, but needs system-level "special powers" -- specifically, the privilege to operate the token printing press -- in order to function.

 In this paper, we adopt the convention that the tokens sent by Alice to the